gillesdegottex/dfasma/README.txt

                                 DFasma
-         A tool to compare mono audio files in time and frequency Version 0.6.0
+           A tool to compare audio files in time and frequency Version 0.6.0
                 https://github.com/gillesdegottex/dfasma

-DFasma is an open-source software used to compare audio files (mono only) in time and frequency.
+DFasma is an open-source software used to compare audio files in time and frequency.
 The comparison is first visual, using wavforms and spectra.
-Listening segments of the loaded files is also possible in order to allow perceptual comparison.
+It is also possible to listen to time-frequency segments in order to allow perceptual comparison.

 This software is coded in C/C++ using the Qt library (http://qt-project.org).